-All students are expected to give proper attention to personal cleanliness and to dress appropriately for school and school functions.
-Students and their parents have the primary responsibility for acceptable student dress and appearance.
+All students are expected to dress appropriately for school and school functions.
+Students and their parents/guardians have the primary responsibility for acceptable student dress and appearance.
 Teachers and all other district personnel should exemplify and reinforce acceptable student dress and help students develop an understanding of appropriate appearance in the school setting.

-A student's dress, grooming and appearance shall:
+A student's dress and appearance shall:

-- Be safe, appropriate and not disrupt or interfere with the educational process; - Not include garments, such as tube tops, net tops, halter tops, spaghetti straps, plunging necklines (front, back, and side) and see-through garments.
-Ensure that undergarments are completely covered with outer clothing. - Not include the wearing of skirts, dresses, shorts or "skorts" that are higher than midthigh; - Include footwear at all times.
-Footwear that is a safety hazard will not be allowed; - Not include the wearing of headwear, including hoods, in the building except for a medical or religious purpose that has been previously approved by the administration; - Not promote and/or endorse the use of alcohol, tobacco or illegal drugs and/or encourage other illegal or violent activities;
+- Be safe, appropriate and not disrupt or interfere with the educational process: - Not include clothing, dress, or appearance which displays a phallic symbol and/or sexual metaphors, as well as see-through garments, or any garments which expose to sight the private parts of the body; - Ensure that undergarments are completely covered with outer clothing. - Include footwear at all times.
+Footwear that is a safety hazard will not be allowed; - Not include the wearing of headwear, including hoods, in the building except for a medical or religious purpose that has been previously approved by the administration; - Not promote and/or endorse the use of alcohol, tobacco or drugs and/or encourage other illegal or violent activities; - Not include clothing that is vulgar, obscene, discriminatory, contains sexual innuendo, is libelous or denigrates others on the basis of sex, race, color, weight, religion or

-- Not include clothing that is vulgar, obscene, contains sexual innuendo, is libelous or denigrates others on the basis of sex, race, color, weight, religion or religious practice, creed, sexual orientation, national origin, gender or gender identity, social class or disability; - Not include sharp accessories, hanging straps or chains; - Not include gang-related and/or what can be interpreted as gang-related apparel.
+- religious practice, creed, sexual orientation, national origin, gender or gender identity, social class or disability; - Not include sharp accessories, hanging straps or chains: - Not include gang-related and/or what can be interpreted as gang-related apparel.